DevilDeepak786/ISRO-Internship/README.md

-# ISRO-Internship
+# FPGA-Controlled Infrared Imaging System (Microbolometer-Based)

-FPGA-Controlled Infrared Imaging System (Microbolometer-Based) Project Overview:
+Project Overview:

 This project implements a complete infrared (IR) imaging system using an uncooled LWIR microbolometer (ULIS 03-19-1, 384×288, 12-bit) interfaced with an Actel ProASIC3E FPGA.
 The system focuses on precise timing control, direct digital data acquisition, and offline image reconstruction, avoiding conventional frame buffers or high-level interfaces.The design demonstrates a memory-less, logic-analyzer-based acquisition approach, providing cycle-accurate visibility into detector readout and enabling reliable thermal image reconstruction using MATLAB.